Racial Disparities are Evident in Citations Issued to Students at Independent School District 709 in Duluth, MN

 As a grassroots data group, we appreciate engagement from fellow community members, especially when engagement provides insight on how we may clarify our work.
 This email in particular identified a gap in our data analysis.
 As a result, LEAN requested additional data and performed further analysis on the disparities in citations to account for repeat offenders.
 The new data finds that the 96 citations issued thus far during the 2021-2022 school year involved 84 students: 73 students received one citation, 10 students received two citations, and 1 student received three citations.
 Despite making up only 4% of the combined student population at Ordean-East Middle School, Lincoln Park Middle School, East High School, and Denfeld High School,

-Black students account for 39% of all students issued citations at those schools.
-Taking into account the school populations and the new breakdown of number of citations per student, we are now able to conclude that 1 in 5 Black students in these schools received at least one citation thus far during the school year, while only 1 in 140 white students received a citation.
+1 in 5 Black students in these schools received at least one citation thus far during the school year, while only 1 in 140 white students received a citation.
 The new data confirms that repeat offenders are minimal and suggest that the racial disparities previously reported in student referrals to law enforcement are systemic.

 Over and over again, ISD 709’s disciplinary measures have proven to be disparately punitive depending on the race of the student (Source 1, 2, 3, 4).
 This data shows that ISD 709 refers Black students to law enforcement at disproportionate levels when compared to their white colleagues, making them increasingly vulnerable to continued conflict, punishment (Source 5), and trauma.
 In the Duluth News Tribune’s April 10th article (Source 6) Ebony Hilman, co-chair of the Duluth Branch NAACP’s Education Committee, said, “We think that there should be alternatives to SROs in schools…SROs cause more citations and add to the school-to-prison pipeline.”
-However, the article also includes comments from Assistant Superintendent Anthony Bonds adding:
+However, the article also includes comments from Assistant Superintendent Anthony Bonds adding: “We have some serious concerns articulated by certain segments of our community, and we also have another segment of our community saying their experiences have been pleasant and they support [it].
+So, we’re in a predicament where we have to make a decision on what we believe is best for all.”

 There is a need to re-think how conflict in schools is handled, not only after it has occurred but with an eye to prevention as well.
 What other options can be used before police intervention becomes necessary?
 Most notably, why is it that an escalation to police intervention happens more frequently for Black children?
 ISD 709 hosted a

-comprehensive strategic planning process on May 16th at AICHO with dinner and childcare provided in which community members were asked to brainstorm systemwide enhancements to improve outcomes for students.
+with dinner and childcare provided in which community members were asked to brainstorm systemwide enhancements to improve outcomes for students.
 Duluth Branch NAACP President Classie Dudley commented following the event:

 “Turnout was high at this event, especially for the BIPOC community.
 People spoke up, especially against cops in the schools.
 We are now left wondering, ‘Did they hear us?
 We turned out and spoke up, but what will ISD 709 do now that they know what we want?’
 I hope that the BIPOC community, whose kids are most negatively affected by these policies, are valued when determining these next steps.”